synyx/sybil/README.md

         | | +-OutputLEDStripDomain      Domain for LED Strips
         | | +-OutputRelayDomain         Domain for Relays
         | +-in/                         Inputs.
+        | | +-ButtonListener            Listener for Button interrupts.
+        | | +-ButtonSensorRegistry      Registers Buttons, so they can listen f. interrupts.
+        | | +-IlluminanceListener       Listener for Illuminance sensors.
+        | | +-IlluminanceSensorRegistry Registers Illuminance sensors.
         | | +-JenkinsService            Pulls Jenkins servers and feeds statuses to LEDs.
         | | +-SensorType                Enum for sensor types (LUMINANCE, MOTION)
         | | +-Status                    Enum for statuses (OKAY, WARNING & CRITICAL)